17 Best CRM Software of 2023 (Compared and Reviewed)

 Look at your deals started, deals lost, activities, and even how much revenue you’ve generated, all in one place.

 With an easy-to-understand left-hand side menu, you can also look at various reports that show you how your sales are doing.

-Pipedrive offers four paid plans: Essential, Advanced, Professional, and Enterprise.
+Pipedrive offers five paid plans: Essential, Advanced, Professional, Power, and Enterprise.
 These plans range from $14.90 per user per month to $99 per user per month.

 What I Like/Dislike About Pipedrive:

 - You can easily add deals, values, win probabilities, and close dates.

 - Unlimited custom fields collect any piece of customer information.